MeReda/Exen-mission-manager/README.md

 1. `User`:
     - the user can print reimbursement request 💯
-    - make constraint on the user to not print the reimbursement request if the mission the reimbursement state is 'paid'
+    - make constraint on the user to not print the reimbursement request if the mission the reimbursement state is 'paid' 💯
     - the user can make a mission request
+        - the mission request should have a state ('pending', 'accepted', 'rejected') 💯
+        - make the edit and delete buttons disabled if the mission request state is approved 💯

 ## Done 💯